mah0x211/lua-oauth2c/README.md

         - `client_id:string`: client id.
         - `redirect_uri:string`: redirect uri.
         - `scope:string`: the scope of the access request that specified by the `scope` argument.
-        - `state:string`: a random string that same as the `state` field of the parent object.
+        - `state:string`: a random string that same as the `state` argument.

 **Usage**